Continuous cloud position spectroscopy using a magneto-optical trap

 \textit{Continuous MOT position spectroscopy}.
 Finally, we implement continuous MOT position spectroscopy using fluorescence imaging of the BB MOT (10\,ms exposure time, 20\,Hz repetition rate).
 The red MOT laser is stabilized to a frequency comb, and the feedback loop is closed by transferring the MOT position stability to the tunable RF oscillator, which provides the frequency reference for the comb.
 We compare the overlapping Allan deviation (ADEV with $100\,\mathrm{ms}$ gate time) for a total measurement time of $T = 4600\,\mathrm{s}$.
 Error bars indicate $1\sigma$ confidence intervals, calculated using a chi-squared distribution with conservative $T/\tau - 1$ degrees of freedom where $\tau$ is the cluster time~\cite{Riley2008}.
-Comparing the free-running RF oscillator to the MOT position stabilized case, we observe an improvement of more than two orders of magnitude after 400\,s of averaging (see Fig.~\ref{fig:allan_variance_RF}).The system reaches a minimum fractional frequency instability of $4.4 \times 10^{-13}$ at 400\,s, mainly limited by magnetic field fluctuations.
+Comparing the free-running RF oscillator to the MOT position stabilized case, we observe an improvement of almost two orders of magnitude after 400\,s of averaging (see Fig.~\ref{fig:allan_variance_RF}).The system reaches a minimum fractional frequency instability of $4.4 \times 10^{-13}$ at 400\,s, mainly limited by magnetic field fluctuations.
 Notably, we see that the MOT position stabilized tunable RF oscillator can outperform the beat signal between the MOT laser (locked via the comb to the MOT position) and the conventional laser system in the range of 100 to 1000\,s.
 This points to a limitation of the conventional laser system due to the hot vapor spectroscopy.
-These results demonstrate that MOT position spectroscopy can exceed the long-term frequency stability of hot vapor modulation transfer spectroscopy, even when relying solely on passive stability for magnetic field and atom number.
+These results demonstrate that MOT position spectroscopy can exceed the frequency stability of hot vapor modulation transfer spectroscopy for narrow intercombination lines in alkaline-earth(-like) atoms for averaging times of $\sim 100~\mathrm{s}$ with the potential for even longer time scales, even when relying solely on passive stability for magnetic field and atom number.
 With the addition of active stabilization, the system could approach the performance limit set by the in-loop error signal, calculated by converting MOT positions (recorded with feedback on) into frequency space via the frequency-to-position conversion factor.
 Therefore, the Allan deviation is expected to follow \(\sigma(\tau) = (6.71 \pm 0.48) \times 10^{-12} / \tau^{0.84 \pm 0.03},\) potentially reaching the high \(10^{-14}\) range after just over 100\,s of averaging (see Appendix~\ref{App:Shifts Measurements}), where we also expect the noise floor to be limited by magnetic field fluctuations.